Sean-Dickey-thycotic-com/ssi-docs/openshift/index.md

 # OpenShift Deployment

-The integration provided by Thycotic for managing OpenShift Secrets is provided as a Mutating Admissions Webhook.
+The integration provided by Thycotic for managing OpenShift Secrets is a Mutating Admissions Webhook.
 The webhook functions by intercepting Kubernetes Secrets calls that feature the webhook's annotation and translating these in to requests for Secrets from Thycotic Secret Server.

 This guide is designed to walk you through how the integration fits together with all its constituent parts, and gives some example templates (in OpenShift YAML), designed to get you up and running with the integration quickly and effectively.